Skip to Content

 Beginner Base Station

-Base stations represent a major investment in your HAM radio hobby.
-With that in mind, I’ll recommend a simple base station that is fully featured, but not overkill.
+Base stations represent a major investment in your ham radio hobby.
+With that in mind, I’ll recommend a simple base station that is fully functional but not overkill.

-Both groups practice regularly and hold local and national events devoted both basic and advanced skills such as passing simple messages, and coordinating complex networks for data exchange.
+Both groups practice regularly and hold local and national events dedicated to both basic and advanced skills, such as passing simple messages and coordinating complex networks for data exchange.

 Chiefly, they host formal networks where operators practice exchanging situation reports in both spoken and digital forms.
-For the past several years they have hosted T-Rex, and an annual exercise based on potential nation-wide grid down events.
+For the past several years, they have hosted T-Rex, an annual exercise based on potential nation-wide grid-down events.

 Communication is something that we take for granted.
 We use cell phones.
 Radios are always on in the background.
 The television is always on.
 The internet is a constant and consistent form of connection between us.